zimmski/tavor/README.md

 ### Still looking for something else?

 TODO explain if the reader has not find what she/he looks for -> link to the feature request section<br/>

+## <a name="stability"></a>How stable is Tavor?

+Tavor is still in development and fare from a 1.0 release.
+There are [some bugs](https://github.com/zimmski/tavor/issues?q=is%3Aopen+is%3Aissue+label%3Abug) and a lot of [functionality is still missing](https://github.com/zimmski/tavor/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement) but basic features are stable enough and are successufully used in production by many projects.

+[Individual package code coverage](https://coveralls.io/r/zimmski/tavor) is currently low but since most tests do cover a lot of Tavor's components this is not a big issue.
+However 100% coverage using hand written tests is a required feature of the 1.0 release as well as fully fuzzing the Tavor format and the Tavor binary.
+This means that Tavor will be equipped to test every feature of the binary and the Tavor format itself.

+Since Tavor is still a moving target, backwards-incompatible changes will happen but are documented for every release.
+This is necessary to make working with Tavor as easy as possible while still providing loads of functionality.

 ## <a name="missing-features"></a>Missing features